terraform-google-modules/terraform-google-cloud-nat/README.md

 Before this module can be used on a project, you must ensure that the following pre-requisites are fulfilled:

-1. Terraform and kubectl are [installed](#software-dependencies) on the machine where Terraform is executed.
+1. Terraform is [installed](#software-dependencies) on the machine where Terraform is executed.
 2. The Service Account you execute the module with has the right [permissions](#iam-roles).
 3. The APIs are [active](#enable-apis) on the project you will launch the cluster in.
 4. If you are using a Shared VPC, the APIs must also be activated on the Shared VPC host project and your service account needs the proper permissions there.